Mouchak

 Mouchak is a Bengali romantic comedy film directed by Arabinda Mukhopadhyay.
-The film stars Uttam Kumar, Sabitri Chatterjee, Ranjit Mullick, Mithu Mukherjee, Sulata Choudhury, Ratna Ghoshal, and Nripati Chattopadhyay in lead roles.
+The film stars Uttam Kumar, Sabitri Chatterjee, Ranjit Mullick, Mithu Mukherjee, Sulata Chowdhury, Ratna Ghoshal, and Nripati Chattopadhyay in lead roles.
 Nachiketa Ghosh scored the music in the film.
-The film was released on 10 January 1974.
+The film was released on 10 January 1975.

 Plot

 Eligible bachelor Sitesh Roy lives with his elder brother Nitish and sister-in-law in Kolkata.
 He gets a job in a jute mill, which is seventy miles away from his house based in the suburbs of the city and so he decides to live near his office in a rented house.
 But after few days, he becomes frantic with the marriage proposals from local residents.
 Everyone including his office boss coaxes him to marry their aged daughters (a satirical take on the Indira Gandhi's administrative campaign on birth control set in the aftermath of the 1971 Indo-Pakistani War during which time many young men had been enlisted into the army, thereby causing a hypothetical increase in numbers of unmarried girls, who were seen a burden by their conservative families) population and numerous funny incidents start rolling.
 However, Sitesh falls for Neepa, a headstrong, smart girl who lives opposite to Sitesh's apartment, who also falls in love with him.
 In the meantime, to save his brother from the hands of crazy fathers, Sitesh starts a smear campaign against his brother.
 As a result, Neepa's headmaster father does not approve of the love affair and the couple start making plans to flee & marry.
 Later, Nitish and his wife come to Sitesh's flat over a false alarm and come know about his love affair with Neepa.
 After a huge drama and laugh riot, Neepa confess her love, Sitesh is proven innocent and everything is solved with a happy ending.